DiceDB/dice/docs/src/content/docs/commands/GETBIT.md

 ## Error Handling

+- `wrong number of arguments for 'GETBIT' command`: This error is returned if either key or offset or both are missing.
 - `WRONGTYPE Operation against a key holding the wrong kind of value`: This error is returned if the key exists but does not contain a string value.
 - `ERR bit offset is not an integer or out of range`: This error is returned if the offset is not a valid integer or is negative.